idsia-robotics/navground/docs/installation/step_by_step.rst

 .. note::

-   The ROS build tools are not required to build or run navgroud.
+   The ROS build tools are not required to build or run navground.
-   Have a look at :doc:`guides/install` to learn what they do and how to install navground without them.
+   Have a look at :doc:`../guides/install` to learn what they do and how to install navground without them.

 .. _Core C++: